-- Video recording button: Short press the button to shoot a picture; press and hold this button to start/end recording video. - Shooting button: Press the button to shooting a picture.
+■ Video recording/Shooting button: Short press the button to shoot a picture; press and hold this button to start/end recording video.
+When recording video, you may press the button to shooting a picture.

 • For the control operations of the RC, please refer to "4.1.1 Remote Controller Components" in Chapter 4.